Caldarie/flutter_tflite_audio/README.md

 ## Android Installation & Permissions

 1. Add the permissions below to your AndroidManifest.
-This could be found in  <YourApp>/android/app/src folder.
+This could be found in `<YourApp>/android/app/src`.
 For example:

    ```
    <uses-permission android:name="android.permission.RECORD_AUDIO" />
    <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
    ```

 2. Edit the following below to your build.gradle.
-This could be found in <YourApp>/app/src/For example:
+This could be found in `<YourApp>/app/src/`.
+For example:

    ```Gradle
    aaptOptions {